Without property rights and civil rights, little motivates the inventor or businessman to create and produce beyond his immediate need. (1)

 European Middle Ages

 Two factors acted as a check on the power of Kings and Queens.
 One was competition.
-If a King or Queen became too oppressive for the aristocracy, they might unite in opposition or form alliances with the King’s or Queen’s enemies.
-Second was the church.
+If a King or Queen became too oppressive for the aristocracy, they might unite in opposition or form alliances with the King's or Queen's enemies.
+Second was the Church.
 The Church was the de facto bank of the time.
-Oppose the Church and you might find yourself high and dry in a time of financial need.
-This is not to mention the power of the Church to excommunicate and inflict other punishment on rulers.
+Oppose the Church, and you might find yourself high and dry in a time of financial need.
+This is not to mention the power of the Church to excommunicate and inflict other punishments on rulers.
 Of course, the Church could also employ these measures against barons who rebelled against a ruler the Church favored.

 Magna Carta